Huntington Lake Overnight Camp

 What makes this program unique?

 Kennolyn Camps has been in operation since 1946.
-We know how to run summer camps and we have done it extremely well for a long time.
+We know how to run summer camps.
 The structure, facilities, and program of Kennolyn Camps Huntington Lake have been designed to capitalize on that experience.
-This camp is unique in that the small camp size coupled with experienced leadership, allows us to fully support and encourage each child.
+This camp is unique in that the small camp size, coupled with experienced leadership, allows us to fully support and encourage each child.
 Your child will walk through camp and be known and know everyone else.
 Not just their cabin group.
 But the cook, the head lifeguard, and the director.
 And that person will have the TIME and the BANDWIDTH to engage with your child.
-We’re not pumping kids through the program.
 This is a strong, relational experience that your child will co-design.

 Our program has been designed to reinforce the value of a small camp size with opportunities for your child to just be themselves such as: